 Hike south and mainly downhill a total of 8 miles (as we cross back over Tioga Road/Hwy 120) to the top of Snow Creek Falls (6,720′).
-Here we will camp in a campsite alongside a creek and directly across the valley from Half Dome.
-This site provides for some amazing views of Half Dome and down into the Yosemite Valley.
-This site and trail is used lesser than many of the other trails in and around the valley which provides for some more solitude.
+Here we will camp alongside a creek and directly across from the sheer face of Half Dome.
+This site provides for some amazing views of Yosemite Valley and the surrounding mountain ranges.

-We will return to the valley proper by hiking down the Snow Creek trail 2.6 miles while descending 2600 feet.
-Once along the flat-ground we will hike out besides Mirror Lake (at the base of Half Dome) for another 2 miles.
+We will return to the Valley itself by hiking down the Snow Creek trail 2.6 miles while descending 2600 feet.
+Once on the Valley floor we will hike out besides Mirror Lake (at the base of Half Dome) for another 2 miles.

 Other: The May Lake Yosemite trip combines high alpine lakes and scenery, a chance to summit a major and easy peak in Yosemite, and views into the Yosemite Valley from the northeast rim of the valley.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.